Toric invariance of vertically parametrized systems: Counting the number of cosets in

 \subsection{Injectivity}

 Chemical reaction network theory has provided several methods to decide whether an augmented vertically parametrized system $(C(\k\circ x^M),Lx-b)$ has two or more positive zeros for a choice of parameter values.
-One of the simplest methods decides whether the map $x\mapsto (C(\k\circ x^M),Lx)$ is injective on $\RR^n_{>0}$ for all positive $\k$ (see \cite{wiuf2013determinant} and \cite{Muller2015injectivity}), and gives rise to the following sufficient criterion for toricity over $\RR_{>0}$.
+One of the simplest methods decides whether the map $x\mapsto (C(\k\circ x^M),Lx)$ is injective on $\RR^n_{>0}$ for all positive $\k$ (see \cite{wiuf2013determinant,Muller2015injectivity}), and gives rise to the following sufficient criterion {for a vertical system to be toric} over $\RR_{>0}$.
 Here, we formulate it in terms of a symbolic determinant, but we note that it can equivalently be formulated in terms of sign vectors, as discussed in \cite{Muller2015injectivity}.